 The tuition management company, FACTS, will manage our families' tuition accounts.
 Please refer to your personal FACTS agreement for details related to your account management.
-FACTS accept mailed money orders or checks, automatic payments debited from a checking or savings account, and credit card payments online and over the phone; our School Office accepts payments via cash, credit card, check, or money order.
+FACTS accept mailed money orders or checks, automatic payments debited from a checking or savings account, and credit card payments online, and over the phone; our School Office accepts payments via cash, credit card, or money order.
+Payments may be made on our website.
 Service charges may apply.
-The school reserves the right to refuse personal checks at any time.
-A fee is charged for checks returned for any reason.
+The school does not accept personal checks.
 Please refer to the Parent/Guardian Contract and your signed Financial Agreement for details.
 Service fees may apply.